We offer a great range of e-resources through our online databases.

 Conduct experiments at home with your young scientist through Little Bang Discovery On Demand.

-Over four fun-filled sessions, this hands-on program will allow children and their accompanying parents to combine everyday objects and experiences with genuine scientific enquiry methods.
+Over four fun-filled sessions, this hands-on program will allow children and their accompanying parents to combine everyday objects and experiences with genuine scientific inquiry methods.

 Need help finding your next great read?
 NoveList has been helping readers find their next favourite book for more than twenty years.
 Browse by genre, age or recommended lists, and categories like 'for fans of ...', or 'haunting and moving' and 'quirky and likeable'.